 The Department directs postgraduate medical education in psychiatry for residents.
 Both a general psychiatry residency and a child psychiatry fellowship are available.
 See Graduate Medical Education at

 UVM/The University of Vermont Medical Center to learn more.

 The Psychiatry Residency Program promotes individual attention to each resident’s learning and facilitates the building of lifelong professional friendships.

-The department accepts four residents per year, two of whom participate in a combined five-year general/child and adolescent psychiatry fellowship program.
-All four residents function as a single group until the PGY-IV year when the two child track
+The department accepts five residents per year, two of whom participate in a combined five-year general/child and adolescent psychiatry fellowship program.
+All five residents function as a single group until the PGY-IV year when the two child track

 residents begin full-time child psychiatry training.